OfficialPixelBrush/beta-wiki/networking/packets/032-entity-look.md

 ## Clientbound
 Sent to the client to set an entity's view angles.
-As the position data is in [entity space](../terminology#entity-space), rotation data is quantized.
+As the rotation data is in [entity space](../terminology#entity-space) it is quantized.

 | Field  | Type   | Description                  |
 | ------ | ------ | ---------------------------- |